-An appointed staff member will agree not to publish material related to his or her official duties without prior approval by the appropriate authorised officer.
+An appointed staff member will agree not to publish material related to their official duties without prior approval by the appropriate authorised officer.

 Political Activity

 During the term of employment, the officer will be subject to the rules governing public servants and politics.